tidev/alloy/README.md

 	alert("You clicked the button");
 });

-// "exports" represents the top-level container for this view exports.open();
+// "$.index" is the default variable for a top-level container inside the index.xml
+$.index.open();
 ```

 If you don't add an `id` attribute to an element, it will not be referencable directly in your controller.